EdmundGoodman/edmundgoodman.github.io/content/posts/blog_canary.md

 ## References

 [^1]: Haldane J. The Action of Carbonic Oxide on Man.
 The Journal of Physiology.
 1895 Nov 16; 18(5-6):430-62.
+[^2]: G. M. Amdahl, "Validity of the single processor approach to achieving large scale computing capabilities," *Proceedings of the April 1820, 1967, Spring Joint Computer Conference*, pp. 483–485, 1967.
+Publisher: Association for Computing Machinery.